collinblank/recime-front/README.md

     * Updates to database.
     * Add categories page.
     * Add recipe publisher to recipe database so that users view is specific to themselves.
+    * Ability to log out.
+    * Can't decide if a back button would be good.
+Home link is always two clicks away.